matthewcpaul/mcp/_work/bubble-pop.md

 In mathematical progressions, there are 4 primary types: arithmetic, geometric, harmonic, and quadratic.
 The rest of the industry was using geometric progressions such as the golden ratio, minor thirds, or major fourths, which all had underlying problems.
 In geometric progressions, you simply multiply the previous value by the chosen ratio (such as minor thirds).
 The result of this is font sizes with 10+ decimal points.
 These values can be rounded, but this method came from print and was attempting to be retrofitted for screens.

-What I discovered in the benefit of a quadratic progression is that you still get the non-linear growth you want in a type scale for proper hierarchy.
-The real magic is that you also get sensible whole-number integers as your font sizes.
+What I discovered in the benefit of using quadratic progressions is that you still get the non-linear growth you want in a type scale for proper hierarchy, and you also get sensible whole numbers as your font sizes.
 This is what that looks like in practice.

 </div>